 - Pine nuts: Also a fantastic combination with pesto and herbs and I always pair them together.
 However, you can use any other nuts if you don't have pine nuts or want to use cheaper ones.

-All of these have various health benefits and nutrients and including them all will leave you with a well balanced dish, that not only tastes amazing, but is pretty amazing for you body as well.
+All of these have various health benefits and nutrients and including them all will leave you with a well-balanced dish, that not only tastes amazing but is pretty amazing for your body as well.

 Make it extra herby

 For any herbs with stubborn stalks, remove them and just use the leaves.
-I do this with some basil and mint, thyme and tarragon.
-I let the rosemary sprig just sit on top while cooking the eggs and removing it after, just to lightly infuse it.
+I do this with some basil and mint, thyme, and tarragon.
+I let the rosemary sprig just sit on top while cooking the eggs and removed it after, just to lightly infuse it.